-In January 2021, we submitted investigational new drug (IND) applications for KSI-301 in RVO and DME to China's National Medicinal Products Administration (NMPA).
-If the IND and subsequent Chinese governmental approvals are obtained, the IND applications will allow Kodiak to enroll patients from China into the BEACON and GLIMMER studies; we believe that inclusion of patients from China in these studies could be beneficial for the potential future approval of KSI-301 in China.
+In March 2021, our investigational new drug (IND) applications for KSI-301 in RVO and DME were approved by China's National Medicinal Products Administration (NMPA).
+The IND approval allows Kodiak to enroll patients from China into the BEACON and GLIMMER studies; we believe that inclusion of patients from China in these studies could be beneficial for the potential future approval of KSI-301 in China.